 If you have

 these symptoms, call for emergency medical services right away.
 Early care can decrease the amount of damage to brain.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your cerebrospinal fluid may need to be tested.
 This can be done with a

-Images may need to be taken of your internal body structures.
-This can be done with: CT scan of the headAngiogramCT angiogramMRI
+Imaging tests evaluate the brain and surrounding structures.
+This can be done with: CT scan of the headAngiogramCT angiogramMRI scan

 Subarachnoid hemorrhage is a serious condition.
 It typically requires initial treatment in the intensive care unit.
 Despite treatment, many people with this condition die.

 The aim of treatment is to stop the bleeding, limit damage to the brain, and reduce the risk of it occurring again.
 If bleeding results from a cerebral aneurysm, a doctor will usually attempt to stop it using various techniques.
 Patients receive medication to ensure proper blood flow to the rest of the brain.
 Absolute bed rest is needed to prevent additional bleeding.
 After the situation is stabilized, patients undertake a vigorous rehabilitation program.

 Aneurysms present from birth cannot be prevented.
 Because they are so rare, doctors do not advise screening for them.
 If an unruptured aneurysm is discovered by chance in a young person, the doctor may do surgery.